BiznetGIO/RESTKnot/docs/deploy.rst

   $ # prepare the machine for restknot-api
   $ ansible-playbook setup-api.yml -f 10 -v

+  $ # test one the playbook to of the nodes
+  $ ansible-playbook setup-agent.yml -f 10 -v -e "target_host=10.0.0.3"

   $ # prepare the machine for restknot-agent
   $ ansible-playbook setup-agent.yml -f 10 -v